mashiyat-mahjabin-prapty/mashiyat-mahjabin-prapty.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Served as a Class Representative with a majority vote in 3/8 semesters.